Empirical Stability Analysis of Kolmogorov-Arnold Networks in Hard-Constrained Recurrent Physics-Informed Discovery: Experimental Methods and Results

-We begin by examining the stability of KAN training across hyperparameter configurations.
-Table 1 reports Discovery $R^2$ for seven grid configurations over 100 random seeds.
-While certain coarse-grid settings achieve strong performance on the Duffing oscillator, surpassing the baseline in some cases, most configurations yield high variance or outright failure on the Van der Pol oscillator, with several producing negative $R^2$ values indicative of diverging solutions.
-In contrast, MLPs exhibited robust performance across standard settings.
 This extreme sensitivity underscores a practical fragility in the original KAN formulation that is absent in conventional MLPs \citep{noorizadegan2025practitioner}, justifying our choice of oscillators as representative test cases for stability.
 Having identified viable configurations, we next compared parameter efficiency under teacher forcing.
 As shown in Table 2, very small KANs ($\approx$ 120 parameters) perform competitively with similarly sized MLPs on the univariate Duffing residual and occasionally outperform larger MLPs on this task, supporting our hypothesis for separable terms.
 However, the picture changes for Van der Pol: even modestly wider or deeper KANs collapse, yielding near-zero or negative $R^2$, while MLPs scale gracefully with parameter count and consistently achieve higher accuracy.

 Switching to full recurrent training with BPTT partially mitigates these issues for shallow KANs (Table 2).
 The smallest KAN configuration achieves its highest Van der Pol score under BPTT ($R^2$ $\approx$ 0.74), suggesting that longer horizon supervision helps stabilize learning of variable interaction.
 Nevertheless, MLPs still dominate across nearly all scales, and deeper KANs remain catastrophically unstable, as evidenced by the high standard deviation and training failures.
 Qualitative examination of learned residual surfaces reinforces these quantitative findings (Figure 1).

 For the Duffing oscillator, the median small KAN accurately reproduces the characteristic cubic shape; simplified candidate fitting yielded $R^2=0.91$ for a discovered residual of $-0.234x^3$ (Ground Truth: $-0.3x^3$).
 While the coefficient is underestimated, the KAN captured the cubic structure in 38\% of seeds, outperforming the MLP's fitted form ($R^2=0.85$) in terms of local correlation.
 For Van der Pol, however, the same KAN approximates the multiplicative structure poorly, often collapsing to a roughly linear form rather than the expected parabolic modulation.